gl00man/DevPlanner/README.md

 All Your friend need to access your sheet is Sheet's id.

 ### Private projects
-Projects that can only You see.
+Local saved projects that can only You see.